Nrup-Patel/libarary-management-system/README.md

 ## Features

 - User Authentication (Login/Logout).
-- Dashboard to manage books, members, loans, and more.
+- Dashboard to manage books, members, and loans.
 - Search functionality for books.
 - Member and loan management.
 - Fully responsive and user-friendly UI.
-- Backend built using PHP with session-based authentication.
+- PostgreSQL database with powerful querying.

 ---